Environment

 We're not perfect, but we're committed to putting in the work, listening to underrepresented voices, and understanding that this is an ongoing process.
 We are striving for progress over perfection.

 Have an idea of how we can improve?
-Drop us an email at info@skiwhitewater.com.
+Drop us an email at .

 Consultation

-NEW for 2022/2023, Whitewater has invested in a Sustainability consultant with over 27 years of designing and implementing sustainability programs in the snow sports industry to help push the organization forward in regards to sustainability.
-The goal is to provide the leadership with guidance on building achievable goals, staff engagement, and actionable items that can lead to immediate results.
+During the 2022/2023 season, Whitewater invested in a Sustainability consultant with over 27 years of designing and implementing sustainability programs in the snow sports industry to help push the organization forward in regards to sustainability.
+The goal has been to provide the leadership with guidance on building achievable goals, staff engagement, and actionable items that can lead to immediate results.
+Each year the consultant works to guide our Green Team in tackling new campaigns to improve the sustainability of the operation.

 Carbon Emission Measurement